Subgraph Examples¶

 var parent = new GraphExecutor("Parent_ScopedPrefix", "Uses subgraph with scoped prefix");

-var subgraphNode = new SubgraphGraphNode(child, name: "Subgraph(Processor)", description: "Executes processing subgraph", config: config);
+var subgraphNode = new SubgraphGraphNode(child, name: "Subgraph(Discount)", description: "Executes discount subgraph", config: config);

 (KernelArguments args) =>